 later stage and definitely after World War I the quarter acquired a higher appreciation and it was embellished with some nice buildings and monuments.

-This short tour of Rione Prati starts in one of its few squares (Piazza dei Quiriti - No 1 in the map) and with a fountain designed in 1928 by Arnaldo Serra: the design based on two basins has a vague resemblance to other historical fountains, while the fir-cone at its top is a clear reference to la Pigna di Belvedere, a fountain of ancient Rome.
+This short tour of Rione Prati starts in one of its few squares (Piazza dei Quiriti - No 1 in the map) and with a fountain designed by Arnaldo Serra: the design based on two basins has a vague resemblance to other historical fountains, while the fir-cone at its top is a clear reference to la Pigna, a fountain of ancient Rome.

-In 1887 pope Leo XIII (1878-1903) reached his 50th year of priesthood and offers were made to build a church to celebrate the event.
-The pope chose Prati as a suitable location to provide the new quarter with a large church.
-The church was dedicated to S. Gioacchino (the pope's name was Gioacchino Pecci) and it was designed by Raffaele Ingami (Via Pompeo Magno - No 2 in the map).
+In 1887 Pope Leo XIII reached his 50th year of priesthood and offers were made to build a church to celebrate the event.
+The Pope chose Prati as a suitable location to provide the new quarter with a large church.
+The church was dedicated to St. Joachim (the Pope's name was Gioacchino Pecci) and it was designed by Raffaele Ingami (Via Pompeo Magno - No 2 in the map).

 The fašade, like those of many medieval Roman churches, was embellished with a very large mosaic.
 While in Fontana dei Fiumi and in the ceiling of S. Ignazio the world is represented by four continents, in this mosaic the continents are five and my Aussie friends will not feel neglected.

 Eclecticism, or the combination of different styles, is the main characteristic of Prati.
-The image above shows two of the
+The photos above show two of the

 most surprising buildings one can find in Rome.
 In 1887 a fire damaged the rear side of Palazzo Odescalchi; prince Baldassarre Odescalchi, influenced